garysweaver/stepford/README.md

 ##### Associations

+Associations in FactoryGirl aren't that great.
+There are factory interdependence issues (one factory requires another that requires it, etc.- that doesn't work that well) when you don't use `after(:create)` or `after(:build)`, and those don't work if you presence validate the associations or their foreign_keys have NOT NULL.

+However, if you don't have anything that complex or don't mind hand-editing the factories to try to fix issues, go for it.
+Here are the related methods.

+###### Include All Associations

 To include all associations even if they aren't deemed to be required by not null ActiveRecord constraints defined in the model:

     bundle exec stepford factories --associations

-##### Stepford Checks Model Associations
+###### Stepford Checks Model Associations

 If `--associations` or `--validate-associations` is specified, Stepford first loads Rails and attempts to check your models for broken associations.

 If associations are deemed broken, it will output proposed changes.

-##### No IDs

-If working with a legacy schema, you may have models with foreign_key columns that you don't have associations defined for in the model.
-If that is the case, we don't want to assign arbitrary integers to them and try to create a record.
-If that is the case, try `--exclude-all-ids`, which will exclude those ids as attributes defined in the factories and you can add associations as needed to get things working.

-##### Ignored Required Assocations
+###### Include Required Assocations

-With `--ignore-required-associations` it won't include NOT NULL foreign key associations or presence validated associations by default.
+With `--include-required-associations` it will include NOT NULL foreign key associations or presence validated associations.

-##### Cache Associations
+###### Cache Associations

-Use `--cache-associations` to store and use factories to avoid 'stack level too deep' errors.
+Use `--cache-associations` will use the .

 This uses the [factory_girl-cache][factory_girl-cache] gem in the autogenerated factories, so you will need to include it also in your Gemfile: